-Based on the current premises sub-lease arrangement with IBC, the Association's share of the cost to IBC for the total space occupied for the year ended October 31, 2020 is \$611 (2019: \$548), of which \$376 (2019: \$286) has been allocated by the Association to the FARM and UAFs and is recorded in Administrative expenses.
+Based on the current premises sub-lease arrangement with IBC, the Association's share of the cost to IBC for the total space occupied for the year ended October 31, 2021 is \$614 (2020: \$611); \$361 (2020: \$376) has been allocated by the Association to the FARM and UAFs and recorded as leases in Administrative expenses.
 As the sub-lease arrangement is between the Association and IBC, and not with the FARM and UAFs, management has determined that there is no other impact of IFRS 16 on the FARM and UAFs' financial statements.